I volunteered at Eurovision 2017 in Kyiv and here's my story.

-It all started when I found an application in the internet while monitoring the news and I immediately filled it without a second thought.
+It all started when I found an application on the internet while monitoring the news and I immediately filled it without a second thought.
 I wasn’t at all sure I would be selected but I hoped and waited anyway.
-And finally in February I received a long-expected phone call from the First national TV channel: I passed the first stage of the selection, which was conducted solely based on the information in the application.
-Who knows what influenced the decision: the fact that I work at 112.international that confirms my knowledge of English or they were simply impressed that I also learn Japanese, Polish and French?
-I’m not sure but it was definitely one of happiest days of my life!
+And finally, in February, I received a long-expected phone call from the First national TV channel: I passed the first stage of the selection, which was conducted solely based on the information in the application.
+Who knows what influenced the decision: the fact that I work at 112.international that confirms my knowledge of English or they simply appreciated that I also learn Japanese, Polish and French?
+I’m not sure but it was definitely one of the happiest days of my life!

 So I was invited to the interview – the second stage of the selection process.
 When I actually came to the place of the interview, I already got in the other world, this wonderful atmosphere among people who are young, positive, nice and active, willing to represent Ukraine in the best way possible and help anyone who will be visiting the country.
 The interview itself was very interesting as well.
 4 candidates were interviewed at a time; it was fun answering the questions like: “What would you do to prevent the conflict if punks and LGBT people will meet and there is a danger of fight?”